- What is counselling?

 - Student Led Mental Health and Wellbeing Strategy

-We have extended our availability of offering telephone based support sessions to on-screen assessments and counselling sessions.
+We are offering online support sessions, on-screen assessments and on-screen or face to face counselling sessions.
 Enquiries/booking requests should be directed to firstname.lastname@example.org

-Information on weekly Mindfulness Meditation Sessions (availabe throughout the summer), presentations from our Building Resilience lectures and iCan Workshops.
+for information on weekly Mindfulness Meditation Sessions, presentations from our Building Resilience lectures and iCan Workshops.

 We aim to respond to all emails within 1-2 working days.

-As we are not an emergency service, please refer to our list of emergency contacts in the Menu bar or visit your GP.
+As we are not an emergency service, please refer to our list of emergency contacts or visit your GP.